Clowns Without Borders in South Sudan

 For more information, please contact Ms Linda Kaoma, CWB South Africa Programme Manager, at email@example.com.

-About Clowns Without Borders: Clowns Without Borders is an international humanitarian organization dedicated to improving the psychosocial conditions of children and families in areas of crisis throughout the world.
-Since 1993, we have provided emotional relief to more than 2 million children and families.
-For more information see www.cwbsa.org.
+About Clowns Without Borders South Africa: Clowns Without Borders is an international humanitarian organization dedicated to improving the psychosocial conditions of children and families in areas of crisis throughout the world.
+Since 1993, CWB chapters have provided emotional relief to more than 2 million children and families.
+For more information on CWB South Africa, see www.cwbsa.org.